 What is Contact Tracing?

 Contact tracing is a term used to describe a method of tracking the development of a virus/disease through person to person contact.
-Through charting the journey the virus/disease has taken the source is identified.
+It helps identify the source through charting the journey the virus/disease has taken.
 When the source is identified, steps can be taken to limit further spread.

 The contact tracing process: an example

 In terms of Covid-19, contact tracing is all about initially identifying each person with Covid-19.
 Tracing involves working out who those people have been in contact with over a period of 2 to 3 weeks.
 The next step is approaching those people to assess if they have symptoms of the Coronavirus.
 If they do, all their contacts will be traced.

 Put simply, contact tracing consists of detective work at its most basic.
 Contact tracing is extremely valuable in understanding the transmission of the virus amongst social networks.

 Using contact tracing to treat head lice infestations

 When treating head lice infestations we also use contact tracing tactics.
 Contact tracing is a vital part of treating head lice infestations.
 It helps our clients to work out where they might have caught their head lice from in the first place.